schw4rzlicht/twitch2ma/README.md

 Additionally a `lockMessage` can be configured which is sent to Twitch chat when viewers try to execute a locked command/parameters.

+If your network is not able to handle multicast, please use unicast.

 ## Usage

 To run `twitch2ma`, just run the following command.
 Please be aware that you need to have a desk or onPC in your